Skip to main content

 Every new client starts with a free consultation call.

-From there I'll describe what it will be like working together.
-I’ll explain what we'll work on and how, and give you a clear picture of the process.
+In the consultation call you'll get a clear picture of what working together looks like, what we'll focus on, how the sessions work, and what you can expect along the way.
 Most people come to that first call with questions.
 That's exactly what it's for.
-I’ll answer any questions you have, and when you’re ready we can schedule your sessions right in the call.
+And when you're ready, we can schedule your sessions right in the call.

 What My Clients Have Said